HOW TO USE A KAYAK PADDLE LEASH: INTRO

 A kayak paddle leash allows you to attach your paddle to your kayak with ease.
 Why?
 To help lessen the risk of losing your paddle when you are reeling in a fish or messing with one of the other countless pieces of kayak fishing gear!

 A kayak paddle leash is a useful tool for any kayak fishermen (regardless of skill or experience) because you never know when you lose your paddle in the heat of the moment!
-An expensive mistake (especially if it was the Best Kayak Paddle)!
+An expensive mistake (especially if it was the Best Kayak Paddle (wrapped with the Best Kayak Paddle Grip Tape))!
 There are times when you have to make sudden moves and stop right then and there to catch a fish before it pulls off the line!

 At this time, you don’t care where your paddle ends up – you just want to reel in your catch so you can have bragging rights with your friend! we totally get it!!
 But what if you need to change your direction quickly, suddenly you find that you’ve lost your paddle?!
 You may even tip over as you scramble to grab it (unless you’ve learned how to use kayak outriggers and have purchased one of the 5 best kayak outriggers)!

 Watching your kayak paddle float helplessly down current or, worse, sink to the bottom of the water is a VERY depressing site – just ask your truly!!!
 A kayak paddle leash will not only keep your paddle hooked to your kayak, but it remains easily accessible.
 Its almost like second set of hands!